CheyneWeb3/FoxySwap-Public/Documentation/FoxySwapMarketOverview.md

 * **Royalties not paid on a resale** → Depends on the marketplace.
 Foxy exposes EIP-2981 correctly; some platforms ignore royalties.

 ---

-If you want, I can also turn this into a polished in-app **Docs** page (same tone/sections) and wire it to `/docs/foxy-creator` so your CTA buttons land on brand.